parkverdict

 Point Reyes National Seashore

 The sky turns hues of pink and purple over a field of Joshua trees.
-90ESSENTIAL NPS / Emily Hassell
+90DOES IT ALL NPS / Emily Hassell

 National Park · CA